 The Leamington and Area FHT offers smoking cessation group education sessions for rostered and non-rostered patients living in Essex County.
 Sessions held in Leamington and Kingsville.
 Registration is required.

-Telehealth Ontario is a free and confidential service for health advice and information 24 hours a day, seven days a week, in more than 300 languages.
+Health Connect Ontario is a free and confidential service for health advice and information 24 hours a day, seven days a week, in multiple languages.

 Smokers' Helpline (SHL)

 Smokers' Helpline offers two different services to help you quit smoking:

 - Online quit program- Supportive community, online tools, and a self-directed quit program.

 - Text messaging support- Interactive support, scheduled messages, and help to cope with cravings.